 In 279 B.C. during the Warring States Period, a general named Zhuang Qiao, who was from the State of Chu, commanded his troops into the Dian area and established the first kingdom in Yunnan — the Kingdom of Dian, which lasted from the Warring States Period to the Western Han Dynasty.

-The bronze articles discovered in the Lijia Mountain in Chengjiang County show that the ancient Kingdom of Dian had a high technology of making bronze articles including weapons, productive tools and so on.
+The bronze articles discovered in the Lijia Mountain in Chengjiang County show that the ancient Kingdom of Dian had a high technology of making bronze articles including weapons, productive tools, and so on.
 Among them, the Copper Statue of Cow and Tiger is the most typical and is regarded as the symbol of Yunnan bronze culture.
-It is rated as the national treasure and has been exhibited in many countries.
-In October 1994, the Lijia Mountain Bronze Museum, a first bronze museum in China, was set up in Jiangchuan County, which is located in Yuxi City, Yunnan Province.
+It is rated as a national treasure and has been exhibited in many countries.
+In October 1994, the Lijia Mountain Bronze Museum, the first bronze museum in China, was set up in Jiangchuan County, which is located in Yuxi City, Yunnan Province.